Clayton-Darlington/MLCapPlugin/README.md

 ## Running the Demo App

-The included demo app showcases all plugin functionality:
+The included Ionic demo app showcases all plugin functionality:

 1. **Navigate to the demo app:**
    ```bash